as-a-service/pip-install/README.md

 ## Usage

-You can now send a POST request to `/install` using either a JSON body (as before) or by uploading files directly using `multipart/form-data`.
+You can now send a POST request to `/install` using either a `JSON` body or by uploading files using `multipart/form-data`.

 ### Using local files (recommended)